asteroid-earth/teleport-bff-demo/README.md

 1. Ensure you have Docker and Docker Compose installed.
 2. Clone this repository.
-3. Run `docker compose up --build` in the project root.
+3. Set your Teleport configuration run `make configure`
+4. Start.
+Run `make start`
-4. Access the Teleport web UI at `https://localhost:3080`.
+5. Access the Teleport web UI at `https://localhost:3080`.
-5. Configure Teleport users and roles as needed.
+6. Configure Teleport users and roles as needed.
-6. Use Teleport to access the frontend application.
+7. Use Teleport to access the frontend application.

 ## Project Structure